afzalshariff07/01-sql-data-warehouse-project/README.md

 - Original learning material and datasets were provided as part of a structured educational program
 - This repository represents my **independent implementation**, re-designed, re-written, and documented end-to-end as a **personal portfolio project**
-- All architecture design, SQL scripts, documentation, and repository structure in this project are **created and maintained by me**
+- All architecture design, SQL scripts, documentation, and repository structure in this project are **recreated and maintained by me**

 🔗 Credit & Reference: